The Bull (1994 film): Plot

-Franco, an employee in a cattle farm, is fired due to the difficulties facing the company.
+Franco, an employee in a cattle farm, is fired due to difficulties facing the company.
 The blame game between his previous employer and his current one, who are reeling in an obscure bureaucratic hitch, does not allow him to obtain much of the liquidation he is entitled to.

-Exasperated and in debt (he is separated and with a young daughter to whom he has to buy an expensive braces), one night Franco sneaks into the company's offices to consult his file and finally find out who has to pay him the liquidation.
+Exasperated and in debt (he is separated and with a young daughter to whom he has to buy expensive braces), one night Franco sneaks into the company's offices to consult his file and finally find out who has to pay him the liquidation.
 Alarmed by some noises, while trying to hide, he comes across Corinth, a bull capable, thanks to artificial insemination, of earning over a billion lire.

 Franco then decides to steal the bull to compensate himself for the damage suffered, with the intention of bringing the animal to Hungary by Sándor, an acquaintance of his who runs, through a cooperative, the largest farm in Europe.
 He then asks for help from Loris, his best friend, who, initially skeptical, then agrees to accompany him to Hungary in his old tarpaulin truck.

-From the beginning, the journey did not appear easy: at the border they count on the help of their mutual friend, Emilio, who, however, is not at work that very evening.
+From the beginning, the journey did not appear easy: at the border they count on the help of their mutual friend, Emilio, who turns out not to be at work that very evening.
 They then take advantage of a Serbian farmer who, forced by the lack of documentation to go back with his load of cattle, agrees to load the bull on one of his wagons and leave it in a remote railway station in the former Yugoslavia.

 Reaching the station with Loris's truck, however, they discover that Corinth has been sold to the stationmaster, who intends to slaughter it to feed the hundreds of war refugees who have been accommodated on a train at the station for months.
 The two, taking advantage of a quarrel between the refugees that distracts the stationmaster, steal the bull and flee towards the Hungarian border.